theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 interpolation thingy.
 Like the dynamic pressure tests are not done yet.
 For Isothermal pipe it isn't implemented properly and for fluidparallel subckt it's not even implemented.

+### Hybrid Bejan number and buoyancy correction method

+The trouble with the Bejan number method is that it becomes very confusing as to how to weigh density, friction factors and lengthscales.

+When buoyancy forces come in, the equation becomes very messy.

+The other way is to simply iterate our way through, seeing that our setup is parallel.

+Problem is, with nested parallel loops, this will take a long time.

+#### An initial guess for iteration

+There are several ways to speed this up given that the pressure change (not form losses) across each parallel branch are equal.

+Suppose i have the $\dot{m}_{total}$ mass flowrate through the whole pipe.
+Now i force it through onemass any one branch of the pipe.

+I will then get an appropriate pressure drop pretty quickly.

+I then apply this pressure drop across the whole parallel setup to got a guess $\dot{m}_{totalGuess}$ guessed mass flowrate.
+Of course, the guessed mass flowrate will be several times bigger than the set total mass flowrate.

+Since this is so, i have a ratio of the guessed mass flowrate to the total mass flowrate.
+I will take the branch mass flowrate in the initial pipe to be the ratio of the total mass flowrate to this initial guess mass flowrate.

+I will then obtain a new pressure change, and apply this uniformly across the entire pipe system.
+I then iterate until a set tolerance, perhaps 1 or 2\% will suffice.
+The key here is speed.
+As the simulation is planned to happen in almost realtime, but accuracy needs to be sufficient but perhaps within instrument error (one standard deviation of the flowmeter reading).

+If we just leave things at one iteration, i can get an estimate of a pressure drop very quickly.
+Neverthless, the relative flow ratios of the mass flowrates for the pipe may not apply at both of these flowrates.

+Since that is the case, it may be better to have another way of guessing this initial mass flowrate.

+Suppose again that i have a set mass flowrate $\dot{m}_{total}$.

+I can map out the
+pressure losses using the bejan number method described before and completely ignore buoyancy forces.
+I would then have a set pressure drop unaffected by buoyancy forces.

+I can estimate the pressure change by adding this pressure drop to the mean hydrostatic pressure across the pipes.

+$$\Delta P_{change} = \Delta P_{loss} + h\rho g$$

+And again i take one
+branch as a reference branch, and I check the mass flowrate
+$\dot{m}_{branch}$

+Now i apply this pressure change $\Delta P_{change}$ to all branches of the pipe WITH buoyancy forces.
+I would then get an iterated total mass flowrate.
+$\dot{m}_{totalGuess}$
+This value may be more or less than the total mass flowrate.

+Suppose that natural convection is aiding flow for all branches, for a set pressure change across the branch, the branch flowrate with natural convection will be more than branch flowrate neglecting natural convection so that:

+$$\dot{m}_{totalGuess} > \dot{m}_{total}$$

+In this setup we must then reduce the branch mass flowrate slightly to correct for the natural convection aiding flow

+What i then do is to correct the branch mass flowrate

+$$\dot{m}_{branchCorrected} = \dot{m}_{branch}
+\frac{\dot{m}_{total}}{\dot{m}_{totalGuess}}$$

+We would then get buoyancy corrected branch flowrate for this branch and we can then estimate the pressure change across the branch.
+And obtain a guessed total mass flowrate, which should me much closer to the set total mass flowrate.

+We cna then return the pressure change to the environment, and use the pre-exising derivaitons of fLDK formulas to calculate the net pressure drop.
+And then we subtract this pressure drop from the pressure change to obtain a net hydrostatic pressure increase or decrease.

+This is one iteration.
+Here, so long as the forced convection is much greater than natural convection, the ratios of the mass flowrate in the branch should.
+Otherwise we can keep iterating until we stop.

+### what if natural convection dominates the flow?
+For zero total mass flowrate however, we won't be doing good with this method since $\dot{m}_{total} = 0$ and there is no means for us to guess mass flowrate.

+In this regard, we should set the pressure change in each branch as the hydrostatic pressure drop across the whole parallel pipe system.

+In general, there would be branches with posistive and negative flows, they should all sum to zero however.

+But that's another problem for another time.

 ## Nested tests with FluidSeriesCircuits